 The fourth day, Demonstrate, gives some choice as to how children will demonstrate what they have learned.
 All children are to read through the terms and concepts shown at the beginning of the unit, then parents can decide whether or not to have children copy some or all of them into their history notebook.
 After this, parents can choose from three options: present children with questions that require short answers, ask the child to narrate verbally or in writing what they have learned, or have the child copy or take from dictation a passage they will write in their history notebook.

-The fifth day, Enrich, is the most flexible as it presents suggestions for websites to explore at Pandia Press, supplemental books to read, and videos to watch for enrichment.
+The fifth day, Enrich, is the most flexible as it presents suggestions for websites to explore through links found at Pandia Press, supplemental books to read, and videos to watch for enrichment.

-If you use the study guide, you will probably spend an entire school year on the course, but you can select from the activities to fit into a shorter timeframe if need be.
+If you use the study guide, you will probably spend an entire school year on the course, but you can reduce the number of activities to fit into a shorter timeframe if need be.

 While you can buy a print version of this book, the price is significantly higher than for the ebook.
 Because of the cost differential and the fact that you need to print out many of the student pages, I recommend purchasing the ebook.

 History Quest: Early Times can be used as a secular history on its own or as a spine book within a more comprehensive course such as that described above.
-Using both resources gives you a more substantial course along with opportunities for students to demonstrate what they have learned.
+Using the study guide as well gives you a more substantial course along with opportunities for students to demonstrate what they have learned.